 The many-visits traveling salesperson problem (MV-TSP) asks for an optimal tour of~$n$ cities that visits each city $c$ a prescribed number $k_c$ of times.
 Travel costs may be asymmetric, and visiting a city twice in a row may incur a non-zero cost.
 The MV-TSP problem finds applications in scheduling, geometric approximation, and Hamiltonicity of certain graph families.

 The fastest known algorithm for MV-TSP is due to Cosmadakis and Papadimitriou (SICOMP, 1984).
-It runs in time $n^{O(n)} + O(n^3 \log \sum_c k_c )$ and requires $n^{O(n)}$ space.
-An interesting feature of the Cosmadakis-Papadimitriou algorithm is its \emph{logarithmic} dependence on the total length $\sum_c k_c$ of the tour, allowing the algorithm to handle instances with very long tours, beyond what is tractable in the standard TSP setting.
-However, its \emph{superexponential} dependence on the number of cities in both its time and space complexity renders the algorithm impractical for all but the narrowest range of this parameter.
+It runs in time $n^{O(n)} + O(n^3 \log \sum_c k_c )$ and requires $n^{\Theta(n)}$ space.
+An interesting feature of the Cosmadakis-Papadimitriou algorithm is its \emph{logarithmic} dependence on the total length $\sum_c k_c$ of the tour, allowing the algorithm to handle instances with very long tours.
+The \emph{superexponential} dependence on the number of cities in both the time and space complexity, however, renders the algorithm impractical for all but the narrowest range of this parameter.

-In this paper we significantly improve on the Cosmadakis-Papadimitriou algorithm, giving an MV-TSP algorithm that runs in time $2^{O(n)}$, i.e.\ \emph{single-exponential} in the number of cities, with \emph{polynomial} space.
-The space requirement of our algorithm is (essentially) the size of the output, and assuming the Exponential-time Hypothesis (ETH), the time requirement is optimal.
+In this paper we improve upon the Cosmadakis-Papadimitriou algorithm, giving an MV-TSP algorithm that runs in time $2^{O(n)}$, i.e.\ \emph{single-exponential} in the number of cities, using \emph{polynomial} space.
+The space requirement of our algorithm is (essentially) the size of the output, and assuming the Exponential-Time Hypothesis (ETH), the problem cannot be solved in time $2^{o(n)}$.
 Our algorithm is deterministic, and arguably both simpler and easier to analyse than the original approach of Cosmadakis and Papadimitriou.
 It involves an optimization over directed spanning trees and a recursive, centroid-based decomposition of trees.